AnzelleL23/bubbles/README.md

 - I found it hard to compare a macro area against 'regular destinations' so I’m still not entire sure where it should belong.
 - I think the easy diving and comfortable conditions made it quite enjoyable overall, landing it at the final spot in B tier.
 - **Highlights:** Nudibranch, Harlequin shrimp, muck etc.
+- **Recommended skill level:** AOWD + nitrox.
+The dive sites are generally easy but I don't think beginners will enjoy muck diving.

 ## C Tier
 ### Koh Phi Phi (Thailand)